samael0x4/Punycode-Generator/README.md

  ### ⚠️ Disclaimer

-This tool is made for educational and research purposes only.
+This project is created for educational and research purposes only.
-The author (samael_0x4) is not responsible for any misuse, illegal activities, or damages caused by this tool.
+The author (samael_0x4) is not responsible for any misuse or damage caused.
+Use it responsibly, stay ethical. 👾

 ### 💬 Support